Primios/snake/README.md

 snake-game
 ==========

-A snake game based on Qt.
+A snake game based on Q